It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s

-Cesar Milan, The Dog Whisperer always emphasizes the importance of projecting calm and assertive energy, especially when interacting with an aggressive dog.
-If we interact with a dog using nervous, submissive, fearful, or otherwise weak (non-assertive) energy, the dog may pick up on that, get stressed himself, and behave badly or start showing aggression.
+Cesar Milan, The Dog Whisperer always emphasizes the importance of projecting calm energy, especially when interacting with an aggressive dog.
+If we interact with a dog using nervous, submissive, fearful, or otherwise unbalanced energy, the dog may pick up on that, get stressed himself, and behave badly or start showing aggression.

-Some techniques that helped me remain calm and assertive include:
+Some techniques that helped me remain calm include:

 - Taking deep breaths and focusing on breathing to remain calm.

 - Actively thinking of something else, whenever I start to get stressed about what my dog might do.

 - Using the “tsch” from Cesar Millan.
-No, it is not a magical sound for calming dogs, but it helps to remind me to stay calm and assertive.
+No, it is not a magical sound for calming dogs, but it helps to remind me to stay calm.

 - Walking with an assertive posture (shoulders back, head up).

 In addition, make sure that we are not putting undue tension on the leash.

 The thing that helped me most was to imagine the worst that my dog could do.
 In the leash biting case, it was a bite to my hand or arm.
 I decided that for my Shiba Inu, I could deal with some bites.
 If he did that, I would hold firm, get him home as quickly as possible, and thus end the fun walk.
 If he continued to bite at me or the leash once we are home, I can put him directly in a time-out area.
 In this way, he learns that –